New research suggests that youthful heart stem cells may be able to rejuvenate an aging heart and perhaps even reverse other signs of aging.

 The treatment improved heart function, increased exercise capacity, and reversed several biomarkers of aging.

 Over the past 100 years, there has been a remarkable improvement in human life expectancy worldwide.
-Soon, the world will have more older people than children.
+Soon, the world will have

 Such a demographic transformation brings new challenges to medicine.
 Nowadays, even in poorer nations, most older people die from heart disease, diabetes, cancer, and other non-communicable illnesses as opposed to infectious and parasitic diseases.

-In the United States, heart disease is the leading cause of death among men and women.
+In the United States, heart disease is the

 Another feature of an aging population is the increase in people with more than one health problem, for example diabetes and heart disease.